Springe direkt zu Inhalt

 Einstein Lectures Dahlem

-The lecture will be held in German and will not be translated.
+The lecture will be held in German.
+No translation or interpretation will be provided.

-Anton Zeilinger is Professor Emeritus at the University of Vienna and Senior Scientist at the Institute for Quantum Optics and Quantum Information (IQOQI) Vienna of the Austrian Academy of Sciences (ÖAW).
+Anton Zeilinger is professor emeritus at the University of Vienna and senior scientist at the Institute for Quantum Optics and Quantum Information - Vienna (IQOQI-Vienna) of the Austrian Academy of Sciences.

-After studying physics at the University of Vienna and obtaining his doctorate in 1971, Zeilinger was a research assistant at the Vienna Institute of Atomic Physics.
-In 1977, he moved to the Massachusetts Institute of Technology (MIT), where he worked with Clifford G. Shull, who later won the Nobel Prize in Physics.
-In 1979, Zeilinger assumed a professorship at the Vienna University of Technology, and in 1990 he was appointed to the University of Innsbruck.
-From 1999 to 2013, Zeilinger was Professor of Experimental Physics at the University of Vienna.
-From 2001 to 2004, Zeilinger was a Senior Humboldt Foundation Fellow at Humboldt University in Berlin.
-In 2004, he co-initiated the founding of the IQOQI of the Austrian Academy of Sciences (ÖAW) and remained director of the Vienna site until 2013.
-From 2013 to 2022, he was president of the ÖAW.
+After studying physics at the University of Vienna and earning his doctorate in 1971, Anton Zeilinger worked as a research assistant at the Vienna Institute of Atomic Physics.
+In 1977, he joined the Massachusetts Institute of Technology (MIT), where he collaborated with Clifford G. Shull, who later received the Nobel Prize in Physics.
+He qualified as a university lecturer (Habilitation) at the Vienna University of Technology in 1979 and was appointed professor at the University of Innsbruck in 1990.
+Zeilinger’s distinguished career has included a professorship in experimental physics at the University of Vienna, several years as a Senior Humboldt Fellow at Humboldt-Universität zu Berlin, and the co-founding of the IQOQI in 2004, where he served as director until 2013.
+He was president of the Austrian Academy of Sciences from 2013 to 2022.

-From the outset, Zeilinger has addressed the fundamental questions of quantum physics.
-After initially focusing on neutron interferometry, he later turned his attention to interferometry with atoms and molecules.
-He was ultimately awarded the Nobel Prize in 2022 for his work on quantum entanglement.
+Since the beginning of his career, Zeilinger has explored the fundamental questions of quantum physics.
+His early research focused on neutron interferometry - a central principle of quantum mechanics describing the wave-like properties of neutrons.
+Later, he turned his attention to interferometry with atoms and molecules.
+Zeilinger was awarded the Nobel Prize in Physics in 2022 for his groundbreaking experiments using entangled quantum states.

-Schrödinger's thought experiment, which he himself described as “bizarre,” entered popular science and pop culture some time ago and has been cited many times over the years.
-However, the general assumption that two quantum states can exist simultaneously, namely that the cat exists in a superposition of dead and alive, stems from a misunderstanding of the nature of quantum states.
+Schrödinger’s thought experiment – described by the quantum physicist himself as “bizarre” – entered popular science and pop culture some time ago and has been referenced countless times over the years.
+However, the widespread assumption that two quantum states can exist simultaneously – that Schrödinger’s cat in a closed box exists in a superposition of states (both dead and alive) – arises from a misunderstanding of the nature of quantum states.

-Based on this fact, Anton Zeilinger discusses fundamental thought experiments and real experiments in quantum physics.
-A bridge is built here between the early days of quantum mechanics and modern experiments, highlighting the central role of information in the interpretation of quantum physical states.
+With this in mind, Anton Zeilinger will discuss how fundamental thought experiments relate to real-world experiments in quantum physics.
+His lecture bridges the early days of quantum mechanics with contemporary research, highlighting the central role of information in interpreting quantum physical states.

-Anniversary Program: 20 Years of Einstein Lectures Dahlem, November 25, 2025
+Special Anniversary Program: Celebrating 20 Years of Einstein Lectures Dahlem, November 25, 2025

-To mark the 20th anniversary of the Einstein Lecture Dahlem, Freie Universität Berlin and the Max Planck Society are offering special tours and a film screening as supporting program:
+In celebration of the twentieth anniversary of the Einstein Lectures Dahlem, Freie Universität Berlin and the Max Planck Society are offering guided tours and a film screening in addition to the lecture itself.

 12:30 – 4:00 p.m.